nitendragautam/nitendragautam.github.io/README.md

 Hi Everyone !<img src="https://github.com/nitendragautam/nitendragautam.github.io/raw/master/wave_gif.gif" width="30px">

+I keep all my code repos and projects over here in Git Hub.

 ![Visitors](https://visitor-badge.laobi.icu/badge?page_id=nitendragautam.nitendragautam)

 I am a technology enthusiast and blogger who writes about various topics related to software engineering, machine learning, cloud computing, and information technology, including cloud computing, big data, machine learning, and DevOps.

-I  maintain a blog called NitendraTech where I  shares my knowledge and expertise on these topics.
+I  maintain a blog called NitendraTech where I  share my knowledge and expertise on these topics.
 This blog provides insights and tutorials on emerging technologies and is a useful resource for anyone interested in staying up-to-date with the latest developments in the tech industry.
-I have done my  master’s in Computer Science Specializing in Big Data and holds a Graduate Certificate in Statistics from NDSU.
+I have done my  master’s in Computer Science Specializing in Big Data and hold a Graduate Certificate in Statistics from NDSU.

 You can find me on [![Twitter][1.2]][1],  or on [![LinkedIn][2.2]][2].